icp4a/automation-decision-services-samples/practice/DecisionLogic/step6/description.md

 #### Transform model and declare dependencies

-The second step consists in transforming the diagram such that it can be represented in ADS.
+The second step consists in transforming the diagram such that it can be represented in Decision Intelligence.
 It involves several simplifications and transformations.

 The attribute-dependency diagram can be simplified by regrouping nodes that have the same ingoing dependencies and by introducing a composite type for the grouped node.
 This follows the idea that has been explained in Section [Composite types](../../DecisionModeling/step5/description.md).
 Attributes for minimum and maximum aperture, minimum and maximum focal length, and name of `lens models with details` have all the same ingoing dependencies as their values are modified by the same rule.
 Therefore, it is possible to replace these five nodes by a single node and choose a suitable type for it.
 This may require the definition of a new data type.
 In this particular example, a data type for these five attributes has already been introduced, namely the type `lens model` (without details).
 The simplified diagram indicates the regrouped node as `lens model`.
 This node receives dependencies from `lens type`, `fixed focus lens`, and `sensor format`.
 Moreover, it receives an ownership link from `lens models with details`.
 Hence, all ingoing links of any of the five regrouped attributes are redirected to the grouped node.